 Step 5: Paint Your Own Christmas Angels

 Place the tracing paper over the wings and trace.
-Place the tracing paper over the sheet music and cut out the wings.
+Trace the wings onto the sheet music then cut out the wings.
 Brush the Mod Podge on the backside of the wings and paste them to the canvass where appropriate.
 Then, paint the dresses white and let the Mod Podge and the dresses dry.

 Step 6: Paint Your Own Christmas Angels

 Mix the raw umber with a dab of white and paint the background leaving a minute black border around each of the angels.
 Using the same white paint you used for the dresses and using a small paint brush, paint a halo over the head of each angel.
 Then, mix the pink paint with water until it becomes the consistency of ink.
 Use a cotton swab to wipe color on the angels’ cheeks and let dry.

 Dip a paper towel into your walnut stain and wipe it onto the dresses, wings, and skin to give the painting a distressed look.
 Let the stain dry.
 Once the stain has dried, cover the entire painting with Decoupage medium or Mod Podge to seal it.
 Let dry and you have a charming trio of heavenly angels to add to your Christmas decor.

 We can thank Cynthia Fortner for this terrific Design and Better Homes and Gardens for publishing her wonderful work for us to try.
 I really enjoyed this project.
 I hope you will too.
 If you would like to purchase one of Cynthia’s beautiful paintings, including this one, head on over to https://www.etsy.com/shop/SweetCarolineOrig and she can paint a picture worthy of the angels she portrays.

 Hi..I really enjoyed reading all about making your angel picture…it word be a help if you had put the date and year of the magazine to give anyone a chance of buying a back issue…Regards Christine..